BVLC/caffe/README.md

 1. [Installation](#installation)
 2. [Preparation](#preparation)
 3. [Contact](#contact)

+:bangbang:**Disclaimer**: This software is still under active development.
+The result is not the optimal yet.

 ### Installation
 1. Get the code.
 We will call the directory that you cloned Caffe into `$CAFFE_ROOT`